Principles of Distributed Ledgers

 Teaching methods

 The module will be taught via interactive classes where you will be encouraged to engage with your classmates and the lecturer.
 The lectures will be interspersed with unassessed, formative, exercises based on topical research papers that can be read in advance.
 Mentimeter may be used to verify your understanding of the key topics as they are taught.
-There will be a course work where you develop your own smart contract based game.
+In the coursework you will develop your own set of smart contracts.

 An online service will be used as a discussion forum for the module.